 Sparkler #3: Challenge

 Look for opportunities where you can serve others using your skills.
-If you do not know what your skills are, jump at any chance to serve which might help you discover what you are passionate about as well as the skills that seem to come naturally to you.
+If you do not know what your skills are, jump at the chance to serve whever possible which might help you discover what you are passionate about as well as the skills that seem to come naturally to you.

 Kimberly Moore is a vintage costume jewelry expert, blogger, speaker, and author of Beauty in a Life Repurposed.
 To learn more, visit her website at kingdomsparkle.com.